jesbu1/RoboCLIPv2/README.md

 We recommend using conda for installation and provide a `.yml` file for installation.

+Might need to `rm -rf Metaworld` and then replace with `git clone git@github.com:sumedh7/Metaworld.git`

 ```sh
 git clone https://github.com/sumedh7/RoboCLIP.git --recursive
 cd RoboCLIP